MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/migrate-storage.md

 3. On the **Select Path** page, do the following:

     - In **Storage location for VM configuration**, select an existing default virtual machine path on the list.
 Browse to a location on the host.
 VMM automatically changes the paths for all virtual disks to the same path that you specified for the configuration files.
     - Type a path.
-When you type a new path for the configuration files of the virtual machine, VMM does not automatically change the paths for the virtual disks until you click outside of the **Storage location for VM configuration** box.
+When you type a new path for the configuration files of the virtual machine, VMM doesn't automatically change the paths for the virtual disks until you click outside of the **Storage location for VM configuration** box.
     - Select the **Add this path to the list of default storage locations on the host** check box if you selected a path other than an existing virtual machine path and you want to add the path to the default paths on the host.
     - Specify the configuration file placement options, as follows: